Primal-dual stochastic gradient method for convex programs with many functional constraints: Convergence analysis of the nonadaptive method

 \subsection{Convergence rate for convex problems}

 In this subsection, we establish the convergence rate of Algorithm \ref{alg:pd-sg} for convex problems, i.e., $\mu=0$.
-Different from existing analysis for saddle-point problems, we do not assume the boundedness of the dual variable $\vz$ but instead we can bound $\vz^k$ in expectation. \begin{proposition} Under Assumptions \ref{assump:kkt} and \ref{assump:bd}, let $\big\{(\vx^k,\vz^k)\big\}$ be the sequence generated from Algorithm \ref{alg:pd-sg} with parameters satisfying
+Different from existing analysis for saddle-point problems, we do not assume the boundedness of the dual variable $\vz$ but instead we can bound $\vz^k$ in expectation.